IsmailSan/ikhsan-s-portfolio/README.md

 **Description:**
 An UMKM application for the Bandung district.
 **Technologies used:**
-React Native, Ruby, Rails
+React Native, Ruby on Rails
 ![](IEU.png)

 ## 7. Rocca Space
 **Client:**
 Rocca Space
 **Description:**
 An application used by Rocca Space staff to scan participant attendance.
 **Technologies used:**
-Kotlin, Ruby, Rails
+Kotlin, Ruby on Rails
 ![](Rocca.png)

 ## 8. Travelsquare